KaviHShah/Intro-to-Python/materials/12-numpy-array-and-pandas-dataframes-wa.md

 **Changing Data Types** involves converting data into formats that are more suitable for analysis.

-## Numpy and Pandas Documentation
+## 'NumPy' and 'pandas' Documentation

-The numpy and pandas documentation is very good and they are very widely used!
+The 'NumPy' and 'pandas' documentation is very good and both modules are very widely used!
-For this reason it is somewhat pointless for me to take examples and write them here.
+For this reason I have not given any more examples here.
 When you start coding more, you must use the resources and documentation to solve your own challenges.

 **Numpy Documentation:**